Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 At a later point in time it has to be consistent or can be removed.
 Decorating the example with applicable values of DelegatedPortAnnotation should facilitate the understanding of the meaning of the DelegatedPortAnnotation.

+<-------------- multimodal context
+This diagram illustrates a Composition exposing an AbstractProvidedPortPrototype “infold” that aggregates four ApplicationDataPrototypes {A,B,C,D}.
+Two AtomicSwComponentTypes inside the Composition each have an AbstractRequiredPortPrototype: the top sub-component consumes {A,B}, the bottom consumes {B,C}, via DelegationSwConnectors.
+This arrangement demonstrates how a single provided port can legally be split to supply only the required subsets of data prototypes to different components.

+- Component hierarchy:
+  • One CompositionSwComponentType containing two AtomicSwComponentType instances (top and bottom).
+- Ports & interfaces:
+  • Composition: one AbstractProvidedPortPrototype (“infold”) carrying {A,B,C,D}.
+  • Each AtomicSwComponentType: one AbstractRequiredPortPrototype with its own subset ({A,B} or {B,C}).
+  • Two DelegationSwConnectors linking the provided port to the required ports.
+- Data flow:
+  • “infold” port collects A,B,C,D → delegates {A,B} to top component, {B,C} to bottom.
+  • Prototype D is not forwarded; prototype B appears in both subsets.
+- Key AUTOSAR concepts:
+  • AbstractProvidedPortPrototype and AbstractRequiredPortPrototype
+  • DelegationSwConnector and prototype grouping (“infold”)
+  • ApplicationDataPrototype sets and legal splitting of delegation connectors
+- Scenario:
+  • Use-case: selective distribution of aggregated data prototypes from a single Composition port to multiple SW-components based on their individual interface requirements. ---------------------->
 Figure 6.4: Legal split of delegation connector

 All required dataElements are provided by the DelegationSwConnectors attached to the delegation RPortPrototype.
 The fact that dataElement D is not conveyed to any of the RPortPrototypes owned by the SwComponentPrototypes does not have any impact on the compatibility.